Skip to content

 What Is Private Banking?

-At the heart of private banking is personal attention.
+At the heart of private banking is personal attention, with most institutions assigning clients a dedicated relationship manager, as described in private banking service models.
 Clients are assigned a dedicated relationship manager a financial professional who becomes their primary point of contact for all banking and credit related matters.
 Instead of calling a hotline or waiting in line, private banking clients receive direct access to an expert who understands their financial situation, goals, and preferences.

 Key Features of Private Banking

-Your relationship manager acts as your personal financial concierge.
-They coordinate all aspects of your banking from checking and savings to complex credit needs.
-They’re available to proactively identify opportunities and solve problems, often with 24/7 access.
+Private banking provides a dedicated relationship manager who acts like a personal financial concierge.
+They coordinate all aspects of your banking, from checking and savings to complex credit needs, often offering 24/7 support and proactive solutions.

 Who Should Consider Private Banking?